 Bruner's scaffolding has key features: it adjusts to the child's level, reduces task complexity, maintains the goal, and gradually withdraws as competence grows.
 These concrete features made the concept teachable and applicable to classrooms worldwide.

-Bruner is equally known for the spiral curriculum.
-Rather than teaching topics once in sequence, we revisit them at increasing complexity.
-A six-year-old learns addition with objects; by eight, they use numerals; by ten, they understand algorithms.
-The same concept spirals upwards.
-This structure aligns with how the UK National Curriculum is actually designed.
+Bruner is also well known for the spiral curriculum.
+Instead of teaching a topic once and moving on, teachers return to it at a higher level each time.
+A six-year-old may learn addition with objects; by eight, they use numerals; by ten, they understand algorithms.

 Where Vygotsky saw language as THE tool of thought, Bruner saw narrative as how we make meaning.
 Stories and narratives structure our understanding of the world.
 A well-told lesson narrative is as important as explicit instruction.